10darts/documentation/tutorials/ios/setup.rst

 1. Library
 ~~~~~~~~~~

-* Close your Xcode project and open terminal and go to the project directory
+* Close your Xcode project and open terminal and go to the project directory.
-* Run `pod init` in the terminal
+* Run `pod init` in the terminal.
-* Edit the `Podfile` that has been created
+* Edit the `Podfile` that has been created.
-* Add `pod 'TendartsSDK'` to your app target and  `pod 'TendartsSDK/AppExtension'` to your service extension target
+* Add `pod 'TendartsSDK'` to your app target and  `pod 'TendartsSDK/AppExtension'` to your service extension target.
-* Run `pod repo update` and `pod install` from the terminal, this will create a '.xworkspace' file, from now on you shold always open the workspace instead of your project
+* Run `pod repo update` and `pod install` from the terminal, this will create a '.xworkspace' file, from now on you should always open the workspace instead of your project.
-* Open the created '.xworkspace' file
+* Open the created '.xworkspace' file.

 2. Add App Capabilities
 ~~~~~~~~~~~~~~~~~~~~~~~

-* Select the root project and enable **Push Notifications** and **Background Modes**, check *Remote Notifications"
+* Select the root project and enable **Push Notifications** and **Background Modes**, check "Remote Notifications".

 3. Initialize the SDK
 ~~~~~~~~~~~~~~~~~~~~~